This Geek Life Blog logo, Live Your Geek

 What I Love About Star Wars

 I love the diversity in the Galaxy.
-Even if the fandom hates characters of different backgrounds, I find that there is not a character I truly hate.
+Even if the fandom seems to hate new characters of different backgrounds, I find that there is not a character I truly hate.
 As a fan, I can appreciate what each person contributes to the story, even if they aren’t my favorite.

-OMG, I love the variety of television shows we’ve had recently.
-The Star Wars Galaxy feels so much bigger now, than when I first climbed aboard my first space journey.
-There are western themes, shows with conspiracy thrillers ??, stories of adventures, and even shows for kids.
+Also, I love the variety of television shows we’ve had recently.
+The Star Wars Galaxy feels so much bigger, now, than when I first climbed aboard my first space journey.
+There are western themes, conspiracy thrillers, stories of adventures, and even shows for kids.
+And yes, there are politics.
 Every show has a different point of view with new characters to learn about.
-There is something for everyone, and even if something is produced that doesn’t spark my interest, as a fan I can choose whether to watch or not.
+There is something for everyone, and even if a show is produced that doesn’t spark my interest, as a fan I can choose whether to watch or not.
 I don’t have to love everything to consider myself a fan.
+And I don’t have to belittle others for loving a show or character.

 The authenticity of the characters in Star Wars and their tenacity inspires me to hope, or to fight – despite the circumstances.
 I love that so much!